Endometrial cancer: Surgery

 The initial treatment for endometrial cancer is surgery; 90% of women with endometrial cancer are treated with some form of surgery.
-Surgical treatment typically consists of hysterectomy including a bilateral salpingo-oophorectomy, which is the removal of the uterus, and both ovaries and Fallopian tubes.
+Surgical treatment typically consists of hysterectomy including a bilateral salpingo-oophorectomy, which is the removal of the uterus, both ovaries, and the Fallopian tubes.
 Lymphadenectomy, or removal of pelvic and para-aortic lymph nodes, is performed for tumors of histologic grade II or above.
 Lymphadenectomy is routinely performed for all stages of endometrial cancer in the United States, but in the United Kingdom, the lymph nodes are typically only removed with disease of stage II or greater.
 The topic of lymphadenectomy and what survival benefit it offers in stage I disease is still being debated.
 In women with presumed stage I disease, a 2017 systematic review found no evidence that lymphadenectomy reduces the risk of death or relapse of cancer when compared with no lymphadenectomy.
 Women who undergo lymphadenectomy are more likely to experience systemic morbidity related to surgery or lymphoedema/lymphocyst formation.
 In stage III and IV cancers, cytoreductive surgery is the norm, and a biopsy of the omentum may also be included.
 In stage IV disease, where there are distant metastases, surgery can be used as part of palliative therapy.
 Laparotomy, an open-abdomen procedure, is the traditional surgical procedure; however, in those with presumed early stage primary endometrial cancer, laparoscopy (keyhole surgery) is associated with reduced operative morbidity and similar overall and disease free survival.
-Removal of the uterus via the abdomen is recommended over removal of the uterus via the vagina because it gives the opportunity to examine and obtain washings of the abdominal cavity to detect any further evidence of cancer.
+Removal of the uterus via the abdomen is recommended over removal of the uterus via the vagina because it allows examining and obtaining washings of the abdominal cavity to detect any further evidence of cancer.
 Staging of the cancer is done during the surgery.

 The few contraindications to surgery include inoperable tumor, massive obesity, a particularly high-risk operation, or a desire to preserve fertility.
 These contraindications happen in about 5–10% of cases.
 Women who wish to preserve their fertility and have low-grade stage I cancer can be treated with progestins, with or without concurrent tamoxifen therapy.
 This therapy can be continued until the cancer does not respond to treatment or until childbearing is done.
 Uterine perforation may occur during a D&C or an endometrial biopsy.
 Side effects of surgery to remove endometrial cancer can specifically include sexual dysfunction, temporary incontinence, and lymphedema, along with more common side effects of any surgery, including constipation.

 Add-on therapy

-There are a number of possible additional therapies.
+There are many possible additional therapies.
 Surgery can be followed by radiation therapy and/or chemotherapy in cases of high-risk or high-grade cancers.
 This is called adjuvant therapy.